 Proof of Insurance in Ohio

 Registering a vehicle in Ohio requires proof of insurance, which can be on an insurance card or an electronic device.
 Proof of insurance is also required:

-- In a car crash that causes injury, death, or property damage greater than $400.
+- After a car crash that causes injury, death or property damage greater than $400

 The BMV also selects 5% of registered vehicle owners each year to provide proof of insurance.
-If you receive such a letter, you have 21 days to send back proof of insurance.
+If you receive such a letter, you have 21 days to reply.